upperstream/ansible-roles/README.md

 values for them using such as `host_vars` or `group_vars` files.
 See `README.md` file in each role for further information.

+The variable `false_for_macos` should be set to `false` when executing roles against macOS hosts and `true` for other OS families.
+This variable controls whether the `ansible.builtin.package` module installs packages as a privileged user.
+On macOS, it uses [Homebrew](https://brew.sh/) for package management, which should be executed by a normal user.

 ## Note for Arch Linux and descendants

 In order for Arch Linux family to use AUR as well as the official